hsinyenwu/ggRibo/README_a0_preparing_Ribo-seq_for_ggRibo.md

 ```

 ### 2. Using Ribo-seQC output for ggRibo
-[Ribo-seQC](https://github.com/lcalviell/Ribo-seQC) is an R package that performs comprehensive quality analysis of Ribo-seq data.
+Ribo-seQC is an R package that performs comprehensive quality analysis of Ribo-seq data.
 For R version >4.0, please download a updated version of Ribo-seQC [Here](https://github.com/hsinyenwu/RiboseQC_R4.2.1).
+For older version of R, download Ribo-seQC [here](https://github.com/lcalviell/Ribo-seQC).

 Among the outputs of Ribo-seQC is two BedGraph files of the plus and minus strand P-sites.
 The files for the plus and minus strand P-sites match the name of the inputted BAM appended with "_P_sites_plus.bedgraph" and "_P_sites_minus.bedgraph".
 The BedGraph format contains all the data necessary for ggRibo, but needs to be reformatted.